DHP-stottepakke/pages/pages/dmp_knowledge_base/5_sharing_preservation.md

 Explain the foreseeable research uses (and/or users) for the data.
 Indicate where the data will be deposited.
 If no established repository is proposed, demonstrate in the DMP that the data can be curated effectively beyond the lifetime of the grant.
 It is recommended to demonstrate that the repositories policies and procedures (including any metadata standards, and costs involved) have been checked.

+#### Sufficiently adressed (DMP Evaluation Rubric)
+- Provides details of what data collected or created in the project will be preserved in the long term and clearly indicates for how long.
+This should be in alignment with funder, institutional, or national policies and/or legislation, or community standards.
+- Provides details of which (versions of) data and accompanying documentation will be retained or destroyed, and explains the rationale (for example contractual, legal requirements, or regulatory purposes).
+- Provides details of how the selection is made, and what possible interest there would be for re-use (or not).
+- Provides details on how the data, accompanying documentation, and any other required technology such as copies of software in specific versions will be archived in the long term.
+- Explains how data will be managed in a sustainable way beyond the lifetime of the grant.
+- Provides the name of the archive or trustworthy repository – or the way to curate and preserve data – that will be used to make data available for re-use.

 ```
 **Relevant PID**
 - none?